-Intro Story for the Electromagnetic Spectrum: This is an enrolling activity that will get students to have fun with the different types of waves in the spectrum.
+Intro Story for the Electromagnetic Spectrum

+This is an enrolling activity that will get students to have fun with the different types of waves in the spectrum.
 If possible try to make this story just a dream and allow them to have fun without the knowledge they are learning about the electromagnetic spectrum.
-After the exploration activity we can then go back and use this story to label the waves in order of their energy level.
+After the Model System activity we can then go back and use this story to label the waves in order of their energy level.
 During this story there will be call backs and body motions.

 Story: Hello kids.
-Last night I had this crazy crazy dream and it had all of you in it.
+Last night I had this crazy, crazy dream and it had all of you in it.
 Do you want to hear about it?
 (Hopefully their answer is yes) It all started out with me entering a 7 mile race.
 Yeah that’s crazy right!
-When I got there was an ambulance.
+When I got there, there was an ambulance.
 On the side it had the letters EMS.
-What did it have on the side? (elicit EMS) Then this girl comes up to me and says do you want special powers to help you in this race?
-I said sure.
-Then she handed me two bracelets.
+What did it have on the side? (elicit EMS) Then this girl(may use a student name) comes up to me and says, “do you want special powers to help you in this race?”
+I said, “sure!”
+Then, she handed me two bracelets.
 One was a magnetic bracelet.
 Everybody look and say ooohhh.
 The other was an electric bracelet!
 Everybody say ahhhhhhh!
 So I put them on like this.
-What type of bracelet is this? (elicit electric) and what type of bracelet is this? (elicit magnetic).
+What type of bracelet is this? (elicit “electric”) and what type of bracelet is this? (elicit “magnetic”).
 So I put the bracelets on and nothing happened! (look confused) So I looked over at this girl and I said what so special about these?
 She said you have to move your electric bracelet like this (up and down) and your magnetic bracelet like this (left to right) making really long ruffles.
-So I did and guess what happened.
+(Do these motions and get the kids to do them with you.)
+So I did and guess what happened?

 I started floating.
-Then I heard on your mark get set go!
+Then I heard, “on your mark, get set, go!”
 I started to move at the speed of light.
 I was moving my hands and zoom I was gone.
 I was moving my hands and arms really long and all I could hear was this blaring radio.
-What did I hear blaring? (elicit radio) I yelled turn down that radio!
+What did I hear blaring? (elicit radio) I yelled” turn down that radio!”
 No one did and I realized that no one could see me!
 I was invisible.
 I was thinking these special powers were a little crazy!
 How fast was I going? (speed of light) What was blaring? (radio)

 So I reached the 1st mile marker and again I was moving my arms really low!
 So I decided I’d do something!
 I moved my hand and made more ripples.
 Guess what happened!
-No I still went the speed of light but I did see my friend and said hey floating and going the speed of light.
+No I still went the speed of light; but I did see my friend and said hey I’m floating and going the speed of light.
 But they couldn’t see me.
 Then the craziest thing happened!
-It started raining but not regular rain.
+It started raining!
+But not regular rain.
 It was raining microwaves!
-What was it raining!
-Yes microwaves.
+What was it raining! (elicit microwaves) Yes microwaves.
 So I started making more ripples until I got to mile 3.